 Are HSAs the New IRAs?

-Like Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs) allow you to set aside funds to pay out-of-pocket medical expenses.
-HSA-qualified expenses include co-insurance, deductibles, dental and vision care, prescriptions, and many other health-related items.
+Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) both allow you to set aside pre-tax funds to pay out-of-pocket qualified medical expenses1—including co-insurance payments and deductibles, dental and vision care, prescriptions, and many other health-related items.
 However, only HSA funds can be used in retirement, among other differences.

 - You pay no tax on withdrawals for qualified medical expenses.